Creating Yogi Living Ashram was my toughest adventure but after much work, it has become the magical place I imagined it could be.

 Challenges and misunderstandings

 A French woman who didn’t understand a word of English painted the yogi hut in the garden.
 For a whole week she painted and painted and nothing happened.
 It was as if she was painting with invisible paint.
 Of course, it turned out that instead of white paint, she’d used a pot of clear varnish.
 An Argentine man, who was supposed to lay out a straight path of stepping stones, made a bend in the middle.
 When asked why, he replied, “There was a bicycle parked there, how else could I’ve done it?”.
 He didn’t think to put the bike away!
-When converting your house into a yoga space, humor and patience are very important!
+Creating Yogi Living Ashram I found humor and patience are part of the fundamentals!

 I can’t even count the number of times my arm got stuck in sticky garbage trying to sort out mis-sorted garbage, cleaning drains of long-haired girls’ hair, and tiles coming off because the wrong kind of glue was used.